 • NextStage AM is not subject to this provision, not exceeding the threshold of five hundred employees.

-• The availability and quality of data is currently limited.
+• The availability and quality of data are currently limited.

 • The implementation of the regulatory framework on this subject is still incomplete.